gummikana/ColdWar_CardGame/rules.md

 Cold War the Card Game
 ======================

-A 2 player card game about about hydrogen bombs, world peace and mutual destruction.
+A two player card game about about atomic bombs, world peace and mutually assured destruction.

 Objective
 =========

 Your goal is to have more Victory Points at the end of the game than your opponent.
-The game can end in World Peace or in the Nuclear War.
+The game can end in World Peace or Nuclear War.

 Components